Fraud risk in commercial property

 One of the key findings of the Association of Certified Fraud Examiners’ 2024 edition of the Report to the Nations is that organisations lose an estimated 5% of their revenue to fraud each year.
 In today’s difficult economic climate, that 5% could be the difference between sink and swim for many businesses in the UK.

 Fraud in the commercial property sector evolves year-on-year, and therefore keeping up to date on evolving trends is important for your own and your organisation’s protection.
 Through the Economic Crime and Corporate Transparency Act 2023, the UK government has created a corporate offence of failure to prevent fraud.
-The offence will apply to all large corporate bodies and partnerships, i.e. organisations that meet two of the following criteria:
+The offence came into force on 1 September 2025 and will apply to all large corporate bodies and partnerships, i.e. organisations that meet two of the following criteria:

 - more than 250 employees

-- more than £18 million in total assets across all sectors.
+- more than £18m in total assets across all sectors.

-This section is maintained by Arun Chauhan of Tenet Compliance and Litigation.
+This section is maintained by Arun Chauhan and Esther Phillips of Tenet Compliance and Litigation.